Nativity with Saint Francis and Saint Lawrence: Investigation

 The theft is considered one of the most significant art crimes in history.
 The United States Federal Bureau of Investigation (FBI) listed it among their "Top Ten Art Crimes" in 2005.
 Italian police, Interpol, and the FBI have all worked towards locating the painting.
-Its value has been variously estimated at US$20 million and £20 million; however, black market resale values are typically significantly less than fair market prices, perhaps a tenth of its estimated value.
+Its value has been variously estimated at US$20 million and £20 million; however, black market resale values are typically significantly less than fair market prices, at perhaps a tenth of its estimated value.
 As of 2005, Italian authorities believe the painting remains in Sicily and is hidden somewhere between Palermo and Bagheria.

-Theories differ on whether the thieves were amateurs or professionals, but investigators generally agree that the Sicilian Mafia has largely been responsible for its subsequent movements.
-One Mafia informant recalled seeing it being used as a floor mat by boss Salvatore Riina.
+Theories differ on whether the thieves were amateurs or professionals, but investigators generally agree that the Sicilian Mafia has largely been responsible for the painting's subsequent movements.
+One Mafia informant recalled seeing it being used as a floor mat by the Sicilian Mafia boss Salvatore Riina.
 Another account said that Riina showed it off at meetings.

 In 2005, Mafia member Francesco Marino Mannoia told investigators that he was involved in the theft.
 He claimed that the painting was stolen on commission, and the private buyer wept and called off the sale when he saw how damaged it was from the robbery.
 Mannoia has not given clues to its location.
 A Carabinieri art protection unit in Rome believed Mannoia was recalling a different painting and devised another theory.
 They believe the robbery was carried out by amateurs who learned about the painting's value on a television program about artifacts in Italy that aired a few weeks before.
 Amazed at its value and knowing the altar was only guarded by an elderly janitor, they saw an opportunity to steal it.
 After the robbery, the Mafia learned of the theft and intercepted the painting.
 It was moved from boss to boss, including Rosario Riccobono, eventually reaching the hands of Gerlando Alberti.
 Alberti attempted a sale but could not complete it before being arrested in 1981.
 He supposedly buried the painting along with drugs and cash, but his nephew showed the burial location to authorities and no painting was present.